 If a minor driver has a B.A.C of between .051 and .079, the revocation is for a period of three months and no provisional driver's license may be issued.
 For a second offense, the revocation is for a period of six months, and no PDL may be issued.
 For a third or subsequent offense, the revocation is for a period of one year, and no PDL may be issued.

-If a minor driver has a B.A.C. of greater than .08, they are treated the same as in an adult case, except there is no early reinstatement with an ignition interlock restricted license on a first offense.
+If a minor driver has a B.A.C. of greater than .08, he or she is treated the same as in an adult case, except there is no early reinstatement with an ignition interlock restricted license on a first offense.